vliz-be-opsci/vliz-be-opsci.github.io/open-science-at-departments.md

 ---
 layout: default
 permalink: /open-science-at-departments
-title: ... an attitude accross departments
+title: ... an attitude across departments
 ---

 At VLIZ we like to say that «Open Science» is not a team or a department, but an attitude.
 A way of thinking about how we are and should be working.
 Actively contemaplting how we can improve the outreach and impact of what we do.